 Our Curriculum

-The curriculum at Lyndhurst is based on the National Curriculum and the Victorian Essential Learning Standards (AusVELS), which is expected of all government schools in Victoria.
+The curriculum at Lyndhurst is based on the Victorian Curriculum, which governs all government schools in Victoria.

 The early years program (Prep-2) is based on Kathy Walker’s play-based learning system.
 This play-based learning is heavily focused on providing children with a strong foundation of essential literacy and numeracy skills through utilising a child’s natural propensity to learn through play to engage them.